vfremaux/moodle-format_page/README.txt

 for people having their own theme, or working with several themes.
 Now the page format just adds layouts to existing themes for a smooth and quick integration.

-thisversion keeps a full compatibility data model with the old MoodleRooms flexpage format.
+this version keeps a full compatibility data model with the old MoodleRooms flexpage format.

 It adds some significant improvements from the 1.9 version as :